mrakgr/Trading-Journal/journal_2025.md

 I'll put in the sell orders for the market open tomorrow.

 9:10pm.
 Curtis might have tipped them off, but I cannot blame him as we didn't get along and I was the one who gave the ammo he needed.

+9:35pm.
+This is the signal.
+I am going to get serious about finishing that poker bot and doing market research.